keeeto/minimal-docs/PITCHME.md

 You might skip over some "obvious" steps or logical connections

 * Test on another person, make sure they understand what you have written
+---
+### Conclusion

+* It's never too late to start minimising
+* Break it down to small individual tasks